greatxue/coding_language/cpp_tut/4_cpp_stream.md

 ## 4.1 Introduction

-Actually, there had been multiple [functions in `<cstdio>`](https://pic.imgdb.cn/item/650ab935c458853aef6661fd.png) powered by C standard library, like `printf`, which is out-of-scope of the text.
+Actually, there had been multiple functions for streams in `<cstdio>` from C standard library, like `printf`, which is out-of-scope of the text.
 For details about specific symbols called *specifier*, kindly refer to [this diagram]().

 ```cpp
 #include <cstdio>